Running a successful business requires lots of teams and departments collaborating with one another, communicating smoothly and working efficiently.

 While the requests boards allows your team to manage all new requests coming in for the team, each team member might have their own boards that they work off to manage their individual processes and projects through to completion.
 Being able to link up these boards will allow for transparency and accountability.

-To do so, you can use the Link to item column and then link each task from your individual board to the corresponding project in the requests board.
+To do so, you can use the Connect boards column and then link each task from your individual board to the corresponding project in the requests board.

 By opening up the link from the personal task’s board, a pulse card will appear showing all details from the linked board, allowing you to navigate between the boards to make changes and updates with ease.